By Billy Kahora

 The Cape Cod Bicycle War and Other Stories is Billy Kahora’s long-awaited debut collection.
 Stories in this volume have appeared in Granta and McSweeney’s and have been shortlisted for the Caine Prize for African Writing.

-Billy Kahora teaches creative writing at the University of Bristol and is the managing editor of Kwani Trust.
+Billy Kahora teaches creative writing at the University of Bristol and is the former managing editor at Kwani?.
 His work has appeared in a number of international publications.
 More info →

 Save 20% ($19.96)